A welcome note from the Interim Vice Provost of Research and the Dean of Graduate School

 Equipped with UALR graduate degrees, students have gone on to be industry and business leaders, entrepreneurs, researchers in national laboratories, and faculty in K-12 institutions and universities, to name just a few.
 The Graduate School offers 24 graduate certificates, 40 master’s-level programs, and 11 doctoral-level programs.
 As we look to the future, an effort is underway to embrace the accelerated BS-to-MS format, in which both degrees can be acquired in a shorter amount of time.
 Two programs–Information Quality and Information Science–are being offered in the fall of 2016 in this format, and we expect more to be offered soon.

 Whether you’re an incoming freshman, an experienced professional, or something in between, the research and creative activity enterprise as well as graduate studies here at UALR has a lot to offer to you and a lot to gain from your participation.
-I eagerly look forward to your participation.
+I look forward to hearing from you.

 Abhijit Bhattacharyya, PhD, ASME Fellow

 Interim Vice Provost for Research and Dean of Graduate School

 University of Arkansas at Little Rock

 email@example.com, Ph: 501 569 8659